-8.5.2 Agreements That Will be Assessed Based on Competitive Effect
+9.5.2 Agreements That Will be Assessed Based on Competitive Effect

-The permissibility of the following Agreements will be based on their likely effect on competition:
+The permissibility of the following Agreements will be based on their actual or likely effect on competition:

-8.5.2.1 Resale Price Maintenance
+9.5.2.1 Resale Price Maintenance

-A Telecommunication Licensee or Regulated Person must not agree with another Telecommunication Licensee or Regulated Person as to the price at which the Telecommunication Licensee or Regulated Person or the other entity can charge its customers where this will prevent, restrict, or distort competition in, or in any part of, Singapore's telecommunication or media industry.
+A Telecommunication Licensee or Regulated Person must not agree with another Telecommunication Licensee or Regulated Person as to the price at which the Telecommunication Licensee or Regulated Person or the other entity can charge its customers where this will, or is likely to prevent, restrict, or distort competition in, or in any part of, Singapore's telecommunication or media industry.

-8.5.2.2 Foreclosure of Access
+9.5.2.2 Foreclosure of Access

-A Telecommunication Licensee or Regulated Person must not enter into an Agreement which substantially forecloses access to an input, or a channel of distribution, where this would prevent, restrict or distort competition in any telecommunication or media industry.
+A Telecommunication Licensee or Regulated Person must not enter into an Agreement which substantially forecloses access to an input, or a channel of distribution, where this will, or is likely to prevent, restrict or distort competition in any telecommunication or media industry.
 Whether a foreclosure is "substantial" will depend on an assessment of all relevant factors including, but not limited to: